Ketel Marte Player Props: Diamondbacks vs. Rays

 Rays Pitching Rankings

-- The Rays' 3.65 team ERA ranks third among all MLB pitching staffs.
+- The Rays' 3.63 team ERA ranks third among all league pitching staffs.

-- Rays pitchers combine to rank 11th in baseball in home runs surrendered (85 total, one per game).
+- The Rays surrender the 10th-fewest home runs in baseball (85 total, one per game).

-- Eflin (9-3) is trying for his 10th win when he gets the starting nod for the Rays in his 15th start of the season.
-He has a 3.35 ERA in 83 1/3 innings pitched, with 84 strikeouts.
+- Chirinos makes the start for the Rays, his fifth of the season.
+He is 3-3 with a 3.91 ERA and 23 strikeouts in 48 1/3 innings pitched.

-- The righty's last time out was on Friday against the Kansas City Royals, when he threw six innings, surrendering three earned runs while allowing seven hits.
+- In his most recent time out on Saturday, the righty tossed 5 1/3 innings against the Kansas City Royals, allowing eight earned runs while surrendering nine hits.

+- The 29-year-old has amassed an ERA of 3.91, with 4.3 strikeouts per nine innings, in 11 games this season.
+Opponents are batting .222 against him.

 © 2023 Data Skrive.
 All rights reserved.